 - CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
-Read and follow the safety instructions that came with the product. - 1 Prior to upgrading your system, download the latest system BIOS version from support.dell.com and follow the instructions included in the compressed download file to install the update on your system. - 2 Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - 3 Open the system.
-See "Opening the System." - 4 Remove the cooling shroud.
+Read and follow the safety instructions that came with the - 1 Prior to upgrading your system, download the latest system BIOS version from support.dell.com and follow the instructions included in the compressed download file to install the update on your system. - 2 Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 3 Open the system.
+See "Opening the System." - 4 Remove the expansion card stabilizer.
+See "Removing the Expansion Card Stabilizer" - 5 Remove the cooling shroud.
 See "Removing the Cooling Shroud."

+!
 WARNING: The heat sink and processor are hot to the touch for some time after the system has been powered down.
 Allow the heat sink and processor to cool before handling them.

-/ CAUTION: Never remove the heat sink from a processor unless you intend to remove the processor.
+CAUTION: Never remove the heat sink from a processor unless you intend to remove the processor.
 The heat sink is necessary to maintain proper thermal conditions.

-5 Release one of the heat-sink release levers.
-See Figure 3-31.

-- 6 Wait 30 seconds for the heat sink to loosen from the processor. - 7 Release the other heat-sink release lever. - 8 Gently lift the heat sink off of the processor and set the heat sink aside upside down (thermal grease side facing up).
+- 6 Open one of the heat-sink retention latches by pressing the end of the latch, moving it laterally away from the heat sink, and lifting the latch upwards.
+See Figure 3-21. - 7 Wait 30 seconds for the heat sink to loosen from the processor. - 8 Open the other heat-sink retention latch. - 9 Gently lift the heat sink up from the processor and set the heat sink aside upside-down (thermal grease side facing up).

-Figure 3-31.
-Installing and Removing the Heat Sink
+Figure 3-21.
+Installing and Removing a Heat Sink